 The cause of sense is the external body, or object, which presses the organ proper to each sense, either immediately, as in taste and touch, or mediately, as in seeing, hearing, and smelling; this pressure, by the mediation of nerves and other strings and membranes of the body, continues inwards to the brain and heart, causes there a resistance, or counterpressure, or endeavor of the heart, to deliver itself; this endeavor, because outward, seems to be some matter without.
 And this seeming, or, fancy, is that which men call sense...
 All...qualities called sensible are in the object that causes them but so many several motions of the matter, by which it presses our organs diversely.
 Neither in us that are pressed are they anything else but diverse motions (for motion produces nothing but motion) (Leviathan §I.1, AW 116; bold emphasis added).

-It is a fundamental principle of the new science that objects as we experience them may be very different from how they are in themselves.
+As we saw in our discussion of Descartes's rejection of the resemblance hypothesis, it is a fundamental principle of the new science that objects as we experience them may be thoroughly different from how they are in themselves.